kellim/linux-server-config/README.md

     * `CREATE USER catalog WITH PASSWORD 'PasswordGoesHere'` - create catalog user.
 Replaced actual password above with <em>PasswordGoesHere</em>.
 Permissions to be updated in a later step.
     * Note that the assignment mentions to "Do not allow remote connections" and according to [documentation](https://www.postgresql.org/docs/9.1/static/auth-pg-hba-conf.html), the default behavior does not allow remote TCP/IP connections.
     * Pressed `ctrl-d` to leave the postgres prompt and then ran `su grader` to log back in as user `grader`.
-* Installed git, clone dand setup my Catalog App project so that it functions correctly when visiting my server's IP address in a browser.
-Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser!
+* Installed git, cloned and setup my Catalog App project so that it functions correctly when visiting my server's IP address in a browser.
     * Installed and configured git using these commands:
         * `sudo apt-get install git`
         * `git config --global user.name "My Name"`